0x73006b/bbbboard/README.md

 ## CPSC 436 Individual Assignment

-This is the front end for my 436 MERN stack app.
-It uses React/Redux.
+This is the front end for my CPSC 436i MERN stack app.
+It uses React/Redux for the front end, Node/Exress/Mongo for the backend.

 View the deployed project at: http://bbbboard.herokuapp.com/